joselapeira0607/WROITJO/README.md

-# 🚀 Autonomous Robot Project - WRO Future Engineers
+## 🔹 Who We Are
+We are a dedicated team representing Instituto Técnico Jesús Obrero, driven by a shared passion for technology and robotics.
+Our team members include:
+- José Lapeira – Graduated in Informatics from the same institute, with extensive experience in programming across multiple languages.
+- Keener Duran – Holds the same expertise as José in programming and software development.
+- Mauricio Sánchez – Graduated in Electronics from the institute and obtained a TSU in Informatics, with hands-on experience in Arduino programming and implementation.

 ## 🎯 Project Objective
-This project aims to build and program an autonomous robot using open-source hardware.
-The robot is designed to assess its environment using sensors and computer vision, enabling efficient navigation and challenge resolution along a predetermined path.
-Through planning, sensor integration, and optimal control strategies, the team seeks to improve its problem-solving, teamwork, and engineering development capabilities.
+The goal of this project is to design, build, and program an autonomous robot using open-source hardware and advanced technologies.
+The robot will be capable of dynamically analyzing its environment through a combination of sensors and computer vision, allowing it to navigate efficiently and complete challenges along a predefined trajectory.
+Through strategic planning, sensor integration, and optimization techniques, we aim to:
+- Enhance our problem-solving skills.
+- Strengthen teamwork and collaboration.
+- Advance engineering and programming knowledge.

 ## 🔧 Components Used
-Our robot is equipped with the following components:
+Our robot incorporates the following essential components for functionality and precision:
-- **Arduino board** – Main microcontroller to manage the sensors and motor control.
+- Arduino board – Main microcontroller responsible for processing sensor data and motor control.
-- **NXT motor** – Provides propulsion and movement control.
+- NXT motor – Provides propulsion and movement regulation.
-- **H-bridge** – Controls the direction and speed of the motor.
+- H-bridge – Enables precise speed and direction control of the motor.
-- **Ultrasonic sensors (x2)** – Detects obstacles and assists in navigation.
+- Ultrasonic sensors (x2) – Detect obstacles and assist with autonomous navigation.
-- **ESP32 with integrated camera** – Used for computer vision and trajectory analysis.
+- ESP32 with an integrated camera – Facilitates computer vision and trajectory analysis for adaptive movement.
-- **VL53L0X distance sensor** – Measures precise distances for obstacle avoidance.
+- VL53L0X distance sensor – Ensures highly accurate obstacle detection and avoidance.
-- **Protoboard** – Used for wiring and connecting electronic components.
+- Protoboard – Connects and organizes the electronic circuitry for efficient implementation.

 ## 💻 Required Software
-To compile and upload the code to the robot, you need:
+To compile and deploy the robot's code, you will need the following software tools:
-- **Arduino IDE**: Development software for programming the Arduino board.
+- Arduino IDE – Official development environment for programming the Arduino board.
-- **Necessary Libraries**:
+- Essential Libraries –
-- Libraries for the ultrasonic sensors.
+- Libraries for interfacing with ultrasonic sensors.
-- Libraries specific to the ESP32 camera.
+- Specialized libraries for the ESP32 camera module.

 ## 🔌 Installation and Runtime Instructions
-1. Download and install **Arduino IDE** from [arduino.cc](https://www.arduino.cc/).
+- Install Arduino IDE: Download the latest version from arduino.cc and install it on your computer.
-2. Connect the Arduino board to the computer using a **USB cable**.
+- Connect the Arduino board via a USB cable.
-3. Install the necessary libraries in the Arduino IDE:
-- Open **Arduino IDE**.
-- Go to **Library Manager** and search for the corresponding libraries.
+- Install required libraries:
+- Open Arduino IDE and navigate to the Library Manager.
-- Install the libraries and ensure they are loaded correctly.
+- Search for the specific libraries needed for ultrasonic sensors and ESP32.
+- Install and verify correct integration.
-4. Upload the source code to the Arduino board:
+- Upload the source code:
-- Open the `.ino` file within the Arduino IDE.
+- Open the .ino file containing the robot's programming.
-- Select the correct port where the board is connected.
+- Select the appropriate COM port where the Arduino board is connected.
-- Compile and upload the code to the board.
+- Compile and upload the code.
-5. Verify the robot's functionality in walk tests.
+- Functionality Testing: Run initial movement tests to validate the robot's navigation and accuracy.

 ## 📜 Documentation and Development
+To ensure proper tracking and improvement of the robot’s development:
-- The project's source code is located in this repository and is documented with explanatory comments.
+- The source code is documented within the project repository, including explanatory comments for easier understanding.
-- Images of the robot from different angles and photos of the participating team are included.
+- Images showcasing the robot's design from multiple angles and team photos are included.
-- The robot will be tested in different scenarios to validate its accuracy and stability in solving missions.
+- The robot will undergo rigorous testing in diverse environments to assess its stability, responsiveness, and mission-solving capabilities.